HardwareMarch 24, 2026 Updated May 19, 2026 14 min read

 Can I use both local and cloud models with the same OpenClaw agent?

 Yes.
 OpenClaw's model routing supports hybrid configurations.
-The most practical setup: route heartbeats (48 daily status checks) to your local Ollama model to save $4-15/month on cloud token costs, and route all other tasks to a cloud provider like Claude Sonnet or DeepSeek that has working tool calling.
-This gives you cost savings on heartbeats and full agent functionality for everything else.
+Route heartbeats (48 daily status checks) to a local Ollama model to save cloud tokens, and route primary tasks to a cloud provider like Claude Sonnet or DeepSeek.
+Now that local tool calling works, this also lets you offload many tool-using tasks to local.